 - Type 2: Test steps 1 & 4

-Data entry steps are not very different in the automation and manual methods.
+- Data entry steps are not very different in Automation and Manual methods.
 All you do is enter the data.
 The way you reference the field is different.
 Since it will be machine performing the steps, we just have to make sure we refer to the fields in the AUT in a way that the tool understands.
 That means you have to use its logical name as used in the code.

-Debugging statements – these are especially important which you are creating and testing the test itself.
+- Debugging statements – these are especially important in which you are creating and testing the test itself.
 Try to use message boxes frequently to output various values at various stages of test execution.
-This will give you a visibility into the test like nothing else would.
+This will give you visibility into the test as nothing else would.